LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/dollars-and-cents/README.md

 Of course, in this case we do not want to round all the way down to the nearest integer.
 Doing so would have given us `$7.00`.
 Instead we want to round to the nearest 2 decimal places.
 Unfortunately, `round` isn't fancy enough to do that.
 But with a little bit of clever arithmetic, you can get around this no problem!

 As a bonus, the work you do here will be very helpful for last section of Pset 1.

+*You can grab a copy of these instructions from the CS50x Wiki <a href="https://github.com/Launch-Code/cs50x-live-2016/wiki/Module-1#class-3-studio-dollars-and-cents" target="_blank">here</a>.
+They are formatted as comments so that you can put it at the top of your program in the CS50 IDE.
+Remember the compiler ignores any comments, so this won't affect your program!
+You can start writing your code right after the comments.